daniofilho/imersao-game-dev-alura/readme.md

 # Imersão Game Dev - Alura - Aula 01

-This is the story of a witch named Hysta searching for her missing cat.
+This is a game about a witch named Hysta searching for her missing cat.

-## Online Demo

 [DEMO](#!)